asurashen/rcos-status-updates/spring_2019/week_11.md

 ## Last Week's Accomplishments

-> Finishing proposal of HandsUp
+> Finishing proposal of HandsUp.

 > Attend 1 bounus session for absence.

 > Finish structure of powerpoint for presentation.

 ## This Week's Plan